emily172/docker-assignment-1a/README.md

 ## Agile Software Practice - Assignment 1

-#** Note I have this applicaton done before the deadline, I could not upload this to moodle due to SETU's recent news
+# *Note I have this application done before the deadline, I could not upload this to moodle due to SETU's recent news

 ## *Showing my knowledge of using Docker by containerizing a multi-container application*